Canon SX50 vs SX530

 It is notable that the SX50 has a hotshoe, while the SX530 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SX50 and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the SX530 have been discontinued, but can regularly be found used on ebay.
 The SX50 was replaced by the Canon SX60, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX50 and SX530 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Canon SX530 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX50 and the Canon SX530?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.